-The ZED is a UVC-compatible USB camera.
-It is automatically recognized by Windows, Linux and OS X which all ship with a built-in UVC driver.
+The ZED and ZED mini are UVC-compatible USB cameras.
+They are automatically recognized by Windows and Linux which ship with a built-in UVC driver.

 If you are you getting issues getting your system to recognize your device, if your camera feed appears choppy or seems to be dropping frames during video capture, please try the following:

 Try different rear ports

-Plug the ZED into another high-speed and high-power USB 3.0 port of your computer.
+Plug the camera into another USB 3.0 port of your computer.
 Make sure that it is a USB 3.0-capable port, otherwise the camera will work in USB 2.0 backward-compatible mode with reduced resolution and frame rate.
-USB 3.0 ports can be recognized by its blue receptacle.
-Regarding power, please read our article on USB power issues.
-If possible, check the connection with another PC.
+Usually, USB 3.0 ports can be recognized by a blue receptacle.

 - Avoid front panel USB ports.
 They usually provide less power and bandwidth than rear USB ports that are soldered to the motherboard.